 It is the way of tying a headscarf that we usually find in Epirus, Macedonia but also in islands and other areas of Greece.

-This particular way of tying a headscarf is often found in several Greek headbands for men and women.
+This way of tying a headscarf is often found in several Greek headbands for men and women.

 You can combine the “Pirate” headband with different headscarves from the MANTILEE collection depending on your mood and style.
 In this way, different aspects of your personality are highlighted each time with strength, confidence and finesse.